CEREBRUS-MAXIMUS/Surfer-Data/README.md

 - Desktop App for exporting data from your favorite apps and services
 - Python SDK for building applications off of your personal data
+- Cookbook for examples of how to use the Surfer Protocol Python SDK to build applications

 ## How it works